webpack/webpack.js.org/content/configuration/externals.md

 ### function

-It might be useful to define your own function to control the behaviour of what you want to exernalize from Webpack. `[webpack-node-externals](https://www.npmjs.com/package/webpack-node-externals)` for example excludes all modules from the node_modules and provides some options to, for example, whitelist packages.
+It might be useful to define your own function to control the behavior of what you want to exernalize from Webpack. [webpack-node-externals](https://www.npmjs.com/package/webpack-node-externals) for example excludes all modules from the node_modules and provides some options to, for example, whitelist packages.

 It basically comes down to this: